-When properly primed and activated the water system will operate much like the water system in a home.
+When properly primed and activated, the water system will operate much like the water system in a home.
 An automatic pressure sensor keeps the system pressurized.
-If the system has been recently filled or has not been used for an extended period, air bubbles may accumulate at the pump and the system may have to be reprimed.
-Whenever the boat is left unattended, the Fresh Water switch should be placed in the OFF position.
+If the system has been recently filled or has not been used for an extended period, air bubbles could accumulate at the pump and the system may have to be reprimed.